Logius-standaarden/fsc-core/draft-fsc-core-00.md

 - A Contract ID is provided as a UUID V4 in the field `contract.id`.
 - A hash algorithm is provided in the field `contract.content.hash_algorithm`.
 - The date provided in `contract.content.created_at` can not be in the future.
-- The Directory URI of the Group matches the GroupID defined in the field `contract.group_id`.
+- The Group ID of the Manager matches the Group ID defined in the field `contract.group_id`.
 - A valid date is provided in `contract.content.validity.not_before`.
 - A valid date is provided in `contract.content.validity.not_after`.
 - The date provided in `contract.content.validity.not_after` must be greater than the date provided in the field `contract.validity.not_before`.